DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Related Work

-\textbf{ConvNet-based End-to-End Detectors.} Inspired by the success of transformer-based detector like DETR variants, several studies also attempt to remove the post-processing NMS by introducing one-to-one assignment strategy~\cite{sun2021makes,wang2021end} and set prediction loss~\cite{sun2021sparse}.
-OneNet~\cite{sun2021makes} systemically explores the importance of classification cost in one-to-one matching and applies it on typical ConvNet-based detectors like RetinaNet~\cite{lin2017focal} and FCOS~\cite{tian2019fcos}.
-DeFCN~\cite{wang2021end} introduces a new strategy of label assignment to enhance the matching cost.
-Sparse R-CNN~\cite{sun2021sparse} integrates the fixed number of learnable anchor to a two-stage detection pipeline.
+\textbf{ConvNet-based End-to-End Detectors.} Inspired by the success of transformer-based detector like DETR variants, several studies also attempt to remove the post-processing NMS by introducing one-to-one assignment strategy~\citep{sun2021makes,wang2021end} and set prediction loss~\citep{sun2021sparse}.
+OneNet~\citep{sun2021makes} systemically explores the importance of classification cost in one-to-one matching and applies it on typical ConvNet-based detectors like RetinaNet~\citep{lin2017focal} and FCOS~\citep{tian2019fcos}.
+DeFCN~\citep{wang2021end} introduces a new strategy of label assignment to enhance the matching cost.
+Sparse R-CNN~\citep{sun2021sparse} integrates the fixed number of learnable anchor to a two-stage detection pipeline.
 However, it interacts query and {RoI} feature by the dynamic head which is a kind of learnable matrix multiplication.

-ConvNets have been demonstrated to have competitive performance on various tasks and are deployment-friendly in most hardware platforms~\cite{liu2022convnet,yu2022metaformer}.
-Therefore, in this paper we would like to design a DETR-like detection pipeline but built with standard convolutions, which could inherit both the advantages of ConvNets and the favorable properties {of the} DETR framework.
+ConvNets have been demonstrated to have competitive performance on various tasks and are deployment-friendly in most hardware platforms~\citep{liu2022convnet,yu2022metaformer}.
+Cheng~\etal proposed SparseInst~\citep{cheng2022sparse}, an efficient and fully convolutional framework for real-time instance segmentation.
+SparseInst utilizes a sparse set of instance activation maps to predict objects in end-to-end style, which could be viewed as an alternative for the query-based mechanism of DETR.
+In this paper we would like to design a DETR-like detection pipeline but built with standard convolutions, which could inherit both the advantages of ConvNets and the favorable properties {of the} DETR framework.
+Compared with SparseInst, our method follows the similar query-base mechanism of DETR, and also demonstrates good generalization capability like segment anything models.